strategineer/personal-website/content/blog/2025-01-23/index.md

 So, the Maze of the Blue Medusa is great.
 The Shadowdark RPG system is great.
 Let's discuss the challenges of running the Maze of the Blue Medusa using the Shadowdark RPG rules.

 # Is Shadowdark RPG a good fit for running the Maze of the Blue Medusa?
+No.

 Short answer, no.